architecture, engineering, & construction

 ◘ AWA+D board member since 2017.

 Within the entertainment industry, I've collaborated with clients to provide a diverse set of needs ranging from the development stage (look books, pitch decks, diagraming, logos, branding), to production (props, set decoration), and marketing materials (digital and print).

-As an in-house graphic designer/technical editor at Contract Services in the Safety Pass curriculum development department I was recognized as employee of the year (2016).
-And completed special projects for the DGPTP & ADTP-NY.
+As an in-house graphic designer/technical editor at Contract Services in the Safety Pass curriculum development department I collaborated on courses and completed special projects for the DGPTP & ADTP-NY.

 select production work